The rose garden at Mottisfont

 With an artist's eye and consummate knowledge, Graham Stuart Thomas designed a garden that would combine roses with a mix of perennials to give a season-long display.

-We don't tend to dead-head these unique roses.
-Most of the old-fashioned types only flower once a year, and afterwards produce ornamental fruit or ‘heps', which, as well as brightening the garden in autumn, provide local birds with an important source of winter food.
+Most of the old-fashioned types only flower once a year and afterwards, produce ornamental fruit or ‘hips', which, as well as brightening the garden in autumn, provide local birds with an important source of winter food.
+For this reason, the gardeners don't tend to deadhead these unique roses.